 We have taken diners on ethnobotanical adventures to the cult temples of Ancient Greece, Islamic apothecaries of Persia and the monastic physic gardens of the Middle Ages.

 Guests have discovered an abandoned picnic in the woods and explored the ritual and drama of the changing seasons and cultural approaches to life, death and everything in between.

-Later in the year we are looking to chart the zodiac with edible astrophotography, explore man’s relationship with the tobacco plant, imagine dining in a nuclear winter and make fractal sauces with cymatics.
+Later in the year we are looking to chart the zodiac with edible astrophotography, imagining dining in a nuclear winter and celebrate the Roman festival of Saturnalia.